interaction-lab/android-web-launcher/README.md

 A) Read if number of activities less than 6:

 1. Add an image of size around 320x320px as the logo for that activity, should also contain the name of the activity if there is a need to display that.
-This image needs to be added to the directory './app/src/main/res/drawable/'
+This image needs to be added to the directory './app/src/main/res/drawable/'.
+Replace the relevant image in that directory, or create an image with the name 'activity<X>.png'

-2. In './app/src/main/res/values/strings.xml' add an entry of the form
+2. In './app/src/main/res/values/strings.xml' change YOUR_CUSTOM_URL in the entry of the form
 	<string name="url_activityX">YOUR_CUSTOM_URL</string>
 as can be seen in that file.
 'X' is again the number of the activity you are adding.
 YOUR_CUSTOM_URL is the URL that that imagebutton must point to.